Marxon13/M13Checkbox/Readme.md

 <br>

-##Getting Started
+## Getting Started

-###Demo
+### Demo

+#### Playground

-To see a working playground in action, run the workspace located at path Playground/LaunchMe.xcworkspace.
+To see a working playground in action, run the workspace located at path `M13Checkbox Demo Playground/LaunchMe.xcworkspace`.
 You may need to run the framework scheme and wait for Xcode to process the files, before the playground begins.
 Open the assistant editor for a live preview of the UI.

+This is a great way to work on customizing the checkbox in code to suit your needs.

+#### App

+To see the checkbox working on a device, run the demo app included in `M13Checkbox.xcodeproj`.
+The demo app walks through all the available features.
+You will need to run a `pod install` in order to build the demo app.

 ### Installation